RWKotulski/LeoAndRuby/README.md

 ## Setup

 To use LeoAndRuby, you need an API key from Leonardo.ai.
 You can obtain it by signing up for an account and navigating to the API key section in your dashboard.

+For Rails users, you can generate a webhook controller and route using the built-in generator.

 ---